takigama/bgp-test-harness-nodejs/README.md

 Supports multiple peers, and each peer can be shown a different AS - if the machine where bgpfake.js is running has multiple ip addresses

-effectively ignores any routes published to it, keeps track of how many routes its published, but doesnt keep track of the details.
-Uses a table of randomally generated AS paths for AS path publication
+effectively ignores any routes published to it, keeps track of how many routes its published, but doesn't keep track of the details.
+Uses a table of randomly generated AS paths for AS path publication

 Any suggestions on improvement are welcome.